dfinity/motoko/design/IDL.md

 ### Principal References

-A *principal reference* describes an identity encoded by the platform, which is an arbitrary sequence of bytes:
+A *principal reference* points to an identity, such as an actor or a user.
+Through this, we can authenticate or authorize other services or users.

 ```
 <reftype> ::= ... | principal | ...
 ```
-**Note:** This type has the same representation as `vec nat8`.
-We make it as a separate type to facilitate tranferring identities over the wire.

 ### Type Definitions